 If you are engaged (or are already married) and want to ensure that you have a mutual understanding of certain obligations or specific divisions are in place, should something go awry in your marriage, then a Premarital Agreement (also known as a Prenuptial Agreement) or a Postnuptial Agreement may be the best option.
-These types of Agreements do not need to be viewed as a breach of trust, but rather, a way to ensure that a mutual understanding of certain obligations or specific divisions are in place.
+These types of Agreements should not be viewed as an act of bad faith or distrust, but rather, a way to ensure that both parties have a clear understanding and mutual agreement as to how finances and other non-child-related matters will be handled in the event of a separation and divorce.
 Jennifer R. Ward, Esquire was an active public speaker on this topic, including a matrimonial-related lecture series at The Latin School of Chicago Adult Education Program.

-A Postnuptial Agreement is an agreement that parties enter into after they are married when they wish to provide for a specific division of assets or the fulfillment of certain obligations in the event of dissolution of marriage or death.
-Both types of marital agreements allow parties to sort through financial issues so that each has a clear understanding and expectation concerning their financial rights and obligations.
+This is a written agreement that the parties enter into after they are married.
+Married couples may elect to enter into a Postnuptial Agreement for the same reasons as parties entering into a Premarital Agreement, or when they wish to provide for a specific division of assets or the fulfillment of certain obligations in the event of dissolution of marriage or death.